hyper-prog/debianmaker/README.md

 - The script works unattended way.
 The necessary questions are asked only at the start.
 - The docker and codker-composer can automatically installed.
 - You can configure the scripts to work without any question.
 (In case you pre-edit the conf file)
+- You can add an ssh public key to put into the root's ssh directory as authorised_keys